 In sum, there is no particular reason to believe that PIR will engage in excessive price increases; rather, there are substantial reasons to believe that PIR will consider the public interest and act in a measured and prudent fashion when it considers possible price increases.
 Nevertheless, there is nothing in the Registry Agreement that actually prevents PIR from raising prices to any level it chooses.

-It may seem counterintuitive, but price increases could be a positive development in the DNS from the broader end-user perspective.
-The capped prices of the legacy TLDs represented, and continue to represent, a price point that is difficult for new entrants to compete with, which may distort the market in general and the incentives of new entrants in particular.
-The capped prices may also contribute to confusion, phishing, fraud and abuse, and fewer choices in the primary market for domains.
-While complex economic analysis is well beyond the scope of this comment, an increase in the median price of gTLDs could be good for competition, security and trust in the domain name space.
+Contrastingly, the .BIZ and .INFO TLDs are operated by for-profit registries (i.e. Registry Services, LLC and Afilias Limited, respectively).
+It is not entirely clear how often and how much the Registry Operators for the .BIZ and .INFO TLDs have raised their prices in the past, and it is unknown how often or how much they will do so in the future.
+(If the price caps were to be removed for .ORG, .BIZ and .INFO under the call for “standardization”, then it is foreseeable that the .com and .net TLDs (both run by Verisign as registry operator) would also lose their price caps at some point, and there is no way to tell whether Verisign would then increase prices significantly or how often it would do so, even with the knowledge of them having instituted the full 10% annual price increase each year for .NET since at least 2005).

-The dynamics may be different in the context of domain name renewals.
-When a domain name has been actively used by an entity for many years, e.g, for numerous emails as well as a website, there may be significant switching costs for the registrant.
+Again the dynamics may be different in the context of domain name renewals.
+As alluded earlier, when a domain name has been actively used by an entity for many years, e.g, for numerous emails as well as a website, there may be significant switching costs for the registrant.
 The renewal Agreement recognizes this, to an extent, in Section 2.10.
-Section 2.10(c) of the proposed .ORG Registry Agreement includes the following sentence: “The parties acknowledge that the purpose of this Section 2.10(c) is to prohibit abusive and/or discriminatory Renewal Pricing practices imposed by Registry Operator without the written consent of the applicable registrant at the time of the initial registration of the domain and this Section 2.10(c) will be interpreted broadly to prohibit such practices.” [emphasis added] However, Section 2.10(c) merely imposes the obligation to have uniform renewal pricing, which would only prohibit certain abusive renewal practices.
+Section 2.10(c) of the proposed [.ORG] Registry Agreement includes the following sentence: “The parties acknowledge that the purpose of this Section 2.10(c) is to prohibit abusive and/or discriminatory Renewal Pricing practices imposed by Registry Operator without the written consent of the applicable registrant at the time of the initial registration of the domain and this Section 2.10(c) will be interpreted broadly to prohibit such practices.” [emphasis added] However, Section 2.10(c) merely imposes the obligation to have uniform renewal pricing, which would only prohibit certain abusive renewal practices.
 Section 2.10(b) provides some additional “notice” protections for renewing registrants, which will allow registrants to lock in the current renewal price by renewing for up to 10 years.
 While these steps may not fully protect the interests of renewing registrants, this concern is dampened considerably here by the mission, priorities and practices of PIR.

+So, we are essentially grappling with competing considerations and uncertainties, and after balancing the same, we conclude, first and foremost, that the removal of price caps ought not to be part of the approach to standardizing all Registry Agreement renewals against the prevailing base Registry Agreement.